 A study of our distortion chart reveals the lens exhibits barrel distortion at the wide end of the zoom, whereby straight lines towards the edge of the frame bow outwards.
 The amount of barrel distortion subsides as you extend the zoom, but starts to turn to pincushion distortion before 50mm.
 Although the distortion might not be immediately apparent in real-world shots, it becomes much more obvious when you enable profile corrections and turn it them on and off a few times.

-The ten-year old EF 24-105mm f/4L IS USM has been due a revamp for a while, and with the EF 24-105mm f/4 L IS II USM Canon has engineered a better lens.
+The old EF 24-105mm f/4L IS USM had been due a revamp for a while, and the Canon EF 24-105mm f/4 L IS II USM is a better lens.

 Image quality has improved; however, those looking at it as an upgrade from the older lens shouldn’t expect a big difference in sharpness.
 Yes, it’s a touch sharper towards the corners, and was found to control vignetting and distortion slightly better, but I must admit image quality isn’t superior to the extent I was expecting.